 - Prerequisites: Basic C programming, elementary mathematics.

-To produce students who can design DSP systems and create commercially-viable audio applications using high-performance and energy-efficient Arm processors.
+To develop the ability to implement DSP systems and create commercially viable audio applications using high performance and energy-efficient Arm processors.

 - Knowledge and understanding of

 - The properties of discrete-time linear time-invariant system, including how convolution and correlation works.

 - The properties of a Finite Impulse Filter (FIR) and identify its relationship with a moving average filter.

 - The properties of an Infinite Impulse Response (IIR) filter, and compare the bilinear transform and impulse invariant methods for IIR filter design.

 - How to design the mathematical elements of a simple FIR filter using the impulse invariant and bilinear transform methods.

 - The various types of Fourier analyses and their application.

 - The operations of a Finite Impulse Filter (FIR) filter as a basis of a linear adaptive filter, including cost functions, Steepest Descent, and Least Means Squares (LMS) algorithms.